May 1, 2018

 Seabra’s dissertation, “Laid to Rest or Laid to Rise?
 Evaluating Trends in the Christian Mortuary Practice in Medieval/Modern Portugal,” will evaluate patterns in a wealth of new information and attempt to identify biases, such as age and sex, that influence the amount and type of grave goods, use and type of container, and placement of the body.

 All AIA grants and fellowships are made possible through generous donations and gifts from members and readers like you.
-If you are interested in supporting archaeological research and fieldwork, contact the AIA’s Director of Development, Bruce Keeler, at email@example.com or 857-305-9357.
+If you are interested in supporting archaeological research and fieldwork, contact the AIA’s Director of Development, Elizabeth Bailey, at firstname.lastname@example.org or 857-305-9357.